havilah-12/Laplacian-Noise-Estimation-Audio-dataset-analysis/README.md

 1. Distribution Models
 We employed various distribution models to characterize the probability distribution of Laplacian noise.
 These models include:
-Gaussian Distribution: Also known as the normal distribution, this model assumes a symmetric, bell-shaped curve.
+**Gaussian Distribution:** Also known as the normal distribution, this model assumes a symmetric, bell-shaped curve.
-Gamma Distribution: Used for continuous, positive-valued variables, the Gamma distribution is characterized by its shape and scale parameters.
+**Gamma Distribution:** Used for continuous, positive-valued variables, the Gamma distribution is characterized by its shape and scale parameters.
-Inverse Gamma Distribution: This distribution, the reciprocal of the Gamma distribution, is suitable for modelling positive-valued variables with a right-skewed distribution.
+Inverse Gamma Distribution:This distribution, the reciprocal of the Gamma distribution, is suitable for modelling positive-valued variables with a right-skewed distribution.
-Exponential Distribution: Describing the time between events in a Poisson process, the Exponential distribution is commonly used for modelling waiting times.
+**Exponential Distribution:** Describing the time between events in a Poisson process, the Exponential distribution is commonly used for modelling waiting times.
-Rayleigh Distribution: Frequently used to model the magnitude of vectors, such as wind speeds or wave heights, the Rayleigh distribution is characterized by a right-skewed shape.
+**Rayleigh Distribution:** Frequently used to model the magnitude of vectors, such as wind speeds or wave heights, the Rayleigh distribution is characterized by a right-skewed shape.

 2. Parameter Estimation
 We compared two estimation techniques to determine the parameters of the selected distribution models: